Every person has the capacity to thrive.

 Our holistic, life-affirming therapy approach considers each of these components as we work to clarify the issues, identify successful interventions, generate effective coping strategies, and support the emotions that accompany meaningful change.
 We strive to catalyze positive change by putting you in charge of your therapeutic experience.

-To that end, our Madison psychotherapists use an eclectic range of modern psychology techniques, including CBT, DBT, EMDR, insight oriented, interpersonal, mindfulness, motivational interviewing, narrative, solution focused and systems based.
+To that end, our Madison psychotherapists use an eclectic range of modern psychology techniques, including CBT, DBT, EMDR, TF-CBT, insight oriented, interpersonal, mindfulness, motivational interviewing, narrative, solution focused, and systems based.

 Serving all types of relationships: monogamous, "monogamish," polyamorous, LGBTQ, heteroflexible, heterosexual, platonic.